-What was the proportion of sustainability-related investments?

-What was the asset allocation?
+What was the asset allocation ?

 The investments used to meet the environmental or social characteristics promoted by the financial product, taking into account all the binding elements of its investment strategy as mentioned above, represent the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.
-The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product is 89.1%.
-The proportion of sustainable investments of the financial product is 42.6%.

-The remaining proportion of the investments may include :
+The proportion of such investments used to meet the environmental or social characteristics promoted by the financial product is 89.5%.
+The proportion of sustainable investments of the financial product is 59.7% The remaining proportion of the investments may include :

 - The proportion of assets that do not attain the minimum standard to meet environmental or social characteristics promoted by the financial product, being the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.
-These assets are used for investment purposes, or

-- Instruments which are mainly used for liquidity, efficient portfolio management, and/or hedging purposes, notably cash, deposits and derivatives.
+These assets are used for investment purposes, or - Instruments which are mainly used for liquidity, efficient portfolio management, and/or hedging purposes, notably cash, deposits and derivatives.
 In any case, the investment manager will ensure that those investments are made while maintaining the improvement of the ESG profile of the financial product.
 In addition, those investments are made in compliance with our internal processes, including the following minimum environmental or social safeguards :

 - The risk management policy.
 The risk management policy comprises procedures as are necessary to enable the management company to assess for each financial product it manages the exposure of that product to market, liquidity, sustainability and counterparty risks.
-And specific assets
+And - The RBC policy, where applicable, through the exclusion of companies involved in controversies due to poor practices related to human and labour rights, environment, and corruption, as well as companies operating in sensitive sectors (tobacco, coal, controversial weapons, asbestos,...), as these companies are deemed to be in violation of international norms, or to cause unacceptable harm to society and/or the environment

-Asset allocation describes the share of investments in
+8 Asset allocation describes the share of investments in specific assets.